mrhashemi2000/UPDSF-v3/README.md

 ## Citation

-If you use this framework in your research, please cite it as: Hashemi, S. M. R. (2026).
-Unified Prebiotic DNA Selection Framework (UPDSF) v3.0 https://doi.org/10.5281/zenodo.20988680
+If you use this framework in your research, please cite it as:

+Reza Hashemi.
+(2026). mrhashemi2000/UPDSF-v3: Initial release.
+Zenodo. https://doi.org/10.5281/zenodo.20988680

 ## References
 The model is calibrated based on the following landmark studies in prebiotic chemistry: